geut/socket-signal/README.md

 ### Client

-The client interface provides almost everything that you need to start a basic signal client (maybe you won't need to add more things).
+The client interface provides almost everything that you need to start a basic signal client (most of the times you won't need to add more features).

 ```javascript
 const { SocketSignalClient } = require('socket-signal')